 23.14.2.1 This syntax is used to define the encoding of a class in the repetition category subject to satisfaction of a condition based on the bounds of the repetition (use of "IF").
 It also allows the specification that all of a set of conditions are to be satisfied (use of "IF-ALL").
 It also allows the specification that there is no condition.
 The use of "ELSE", or omission of "IF", "IF-ALL" and "ELSE" specifies that there is no condition.
 "IF-ALL" shall be used with three lists if one or more of the size-range-conditions require a comparison, and shall be used with one list otherwise.
-When using three lists, size-range-conditions that do not require a comparison or comparator (if any) shall follow all those that require a comparison, and shall be interpreted as a list of predicates using the values in corresponding positions in the three lists.
+When using three lists, size-range-conditions that do not require a comparison or comparator (if any) shall follow all those that require a comparison, and shall have no corresponding entry in the second and third lists.
+In using "IF-ALL" with three lists, the lists shall be interpreted as a list of predicates using the values in corresponding positions in the three lists.